Get Out, Keep Them Safe Too!

-Many studies, including an Alberta SPCA study released in 2012, have shown that individuals may delay leaving a domestic violence situation out of concern for the safety of the family pet(s).
+Many studies, including an Alberta SPCA study released in 2012, show individuals may delay leaving a domestic violence situation out of concern for the safety of family pets.

 - 59% of abused women with animals were afraid to seek help out of concern for their animals

 - 85% of threats against animals were carried out

 You Can Do Something About It.

 If your partner will not let you take the pet(s) you can apply for an Emergency Protection Order (EPO) that includes your pet(s).

 The police cannot force your partner to give you the pet(s) if you do not have the pet(s) included on the EPO.